Hello FM

-Hello FM (106.4,92.7,91.5 MHz) is one of the private radio stations operating from different locations in Tamil Nadu.
+Hello FM (106.4, 94.5, 92.9, 92.7, 91.5, 91.1 MHz) is one of the private radio stations operating from different locations in Tamil Nadu.
 It is owned by Malar publications, Chennai.
 It is licensed to use the FM band frequency 106.4 MHz.
 It started in 2006 broadcasting from Chennai and Coimbatore.
 Later, in 2007 it expanded its broadcast to other cities in Tamil Nadu such as Madurai, Thiruchirappalli, Thirunelveli, Thoothukudi and to the union territory of Puducherry.
+At 2018, It started broadcasting from Salem, Vellore and Erode.
+At 2026, the station further expanded to Nagercoil, Tiruvannamalai and Vaniyambadi as a part of phase 3 batch 3 expansion.